ahmetertem/Hook/README.md

 # Hook engine for Laravel

+**Namespace changed?**

+I had to change to namespace from Esemve to mine because in that case I've couldn't load it from Illuminate' reflector.
+Original author is Esembe.

 **What is this?**

 The purpose of this project is that your packages could modify each other without overriding the source code.